-- ► Estate Planning Throughout Your Life
+- ➤ Estate Planning Throughout Your Life

-- Choosing Personal Representatives and Powers of Attorney
+- ➤ Choosing Personal Representatives and Powers of Attorney

+- ➤ The Two Types of Property

+- ➤ What Happens to Your Belongings?

-- ➤ Steps To Creating A Will
+- Steps To Creating A Will

-- Distribution of Tangible Personal Property
+- ➤ Distribution of Tangible Personal Property

 Estate Planning Throughout Your Life

 Don't think you need an estate plan until you are older or have accumulated more money?
 That's simply not true.
 People at every age should put together an estate plan that fits their needs-that can be something very simple for a 30-year-old to a fully funded trust plan for a 70-year-old.
 Wherever you are in the estate planning process, remember to share the information with someone you trust to ensure your wishes are understood and will be followed.
 Here are some typical estate planning items to consider by age: